 DESIGN POV & GUIDING PRINCIPLES

-As the CD on the project, it was my responsibility to absorb and interpret the client's various brand guidelines, weigh them against what we were looking to accomplish with the digital experience, and formulate a point-of-view for the project team.
+As the Creative/UX Director on the project, it was my responsibility to absorb and interpret the client's various brand guidelines, weigh them against what we were looking to accomplish with the digital experience, and formulate a point-of-view for the project team.
 This work was the result of a close partnership between the myself and the creative leads on the client side, in order to ensure its authenticity.

 Since the goal of the project had evolved to focus on an app experience for two separate client brands, we took great care to craft a delicate balance between the two from a visual perspective but still have both grounded by the same foundational philosophy.